What you should know about non-disclosure agreements

-On behalf of Kadish & Anthony Law Group posted in Contract Disputes on Friday, April 24, 2015.
+On behalf of Kadish & Associates Law Group posted in Contract Disputes on Friday, April 24, 2015.

 If you own a small business, you likely understand the value (and the power of) innovation.
 If you understand this concept, you likely already know that innovation does not happen overnight, or by oneself.
 Essentially, a small business grows through strategic partnerships.